Package-level declarations

 A feature table stored in a Geodatabase.
 For mobile geodatabases created by ArcGIS Pro, renderer information isn't stored in the geodatabase.
 A default renderer is therefore used to display mobile geodatabase feature tables in a feature layer.
 In most cases, this default should be replaced with a custom renderer.

-An object that represents a GeoPackage.
+A GeoPackage file (.gpkg) that can contain multiple datasets of geographic features, non-spatial tabular data, and raster dataset that conform to the OGC GeoPackage format.
 A GeoPackage is an open, standards-based, platform-independent, portable, self-describing, compact format for transferring geospatial information.
 It is a platform-independent SQLite database file that contains the GeoPackage data and metadata tables.
+See GeoPackage Encoding Standard for more information.

 An object that represents a pending feature edit specifying its edit operation and most recent edit time.